deciphr/deciphr.github.io/content/writeups/2025-tuctf/index.md

 ![Image of flag](images/bunker/keepass-flag.png)

 #### Conclusion
 This was a fun and unique forensics challenge.
-Despite falling down the rabbit hole of examining the dump file, persistance led to the flag.
+Despite falling down the rabbit hole of examining the dump file, persistence led to the flag.